Engineers working in a office

 1. Inspire Change

-From Edward, the most senior of all developers, I learned to inspire change.
-He didn’t talk too much.
-But when he did, everybody listened.
-He brought new ideas to improve our process.
+He always brought new ideas to improve our development process.
 Instead of doing things himself, he dropped a seed on us.
 “Hey, what if we do something?
 Think of a way of achieving something else.”

 2. Stand on the shoulders of giants

-From Jack, I learned to stand on the shoulder of giants.
-When we ran into issues, he always said “you’re not the first one solving that problem” and “smarter people with a higher budget have already solved that.”
+When we ran into issues, he always said “you’re not the first one solving that problem” and “smarter people have already solved that.”
 He made us look out there first.
-Every time I’m tempted to start something from scratch, I start looking at GitHub.
-Maybe I can stand on somebody else’s shoulders.

 Recently, a coworker told me that reading an authorization token from a custom header with ASP.NET Core was impossible.
 And my first thought was: “we’re not the first ones doing that.”
 After some Googling, we definitively can do that.
-Jack was right!
+Javier was right!

-3. Identify your users
+3. Identify your users and their goals

-From Paul, I learned to keep in mind who our end users are.
-More than once, I remember Paul asking designers to change fonts and increase their size.
+More than once, I remember Pedro asking designers to change fonts and increase their size.
 He said: “you aren’t the one who’s going to use this app.
 This is for your dad and granddad.
 This is for oldies.”

 Voilà!
 These are some of the lessons I learned from some of my post coworkers.
 What have you learned from your coworkers and bosses?
 I bet they have something to teach you.